 - If you have a steamer pot, steam potatoes until soft, set aside while you prepare the rest of the ingredients.
 If you don't have a steamer, boil potatoes until fork-tender, drain and set aside.
 (Steaming is my preferred method.)

-- Heat a pan on medium heat, add 1-2 Tbsp of water.
-When the water becomes bubbly, add sliced onions.
+- Heat 1-2 Tbsp of water in a heavy-bottomed pan until bubbly.
+Add sliced onions.
 Sautee for 5 min, add garlic, and cook 1-2 min more.

 - Add peppers, mushrooms and broccoli to the pan with onions.
 Stir and sautee about 3 min, until the vegetables become softer.
 Add drained and rinsed beans, all seasonings except nutritional yeast and salt, stir the mixture well and let the beans get heated through.
 Take the pan off the stove.

-- Add steamed potatoes to the pan with vegetables.
+- Add steamed potatoes.
 Sprinkle in nutritional yeast.
 Mix well with a wooden spatula, slightly breaking up the potatoes.
 The mixture should look like chunky mashed potatoes with vegetables.

 - Preheat the oven to 375°F. Warm up your enchilada sauce.

-- Spread a thin layer of enchilada sauce on the bottom of a 9 by 13 inch ovenproof dish (I use Pyrex).
+- Spread a thin layer of enchilada sauce on the bottom of a 9 by 13 inch casserole dish.
 Trim the sides of each tortilla slightly to let it fit into the dish crosswise.
 Working with one tortilla at a time, spoon about 1/6 to 1/8 of potato-vegetable filling in the center of each tortilla, making a line with the filling.
 Roll the sides of the tortilla over the filling.
 The ends should stay open.
 Place rolled enchilada into the baking dish with the seam down.

 - Repeat with all tortillas.
 Pack them tightly into the baking dish, do not overpack.
 Pour the remaining enchilada sauce evenly over the rolled enchiladas.